 About one in eight people in New Hampshire have a disability.
 Interestingly, that is the same as the national average of 12.6%.
 For qualified individuals, there are two federal assistance programs to which they can apply through the Social Security Administration (SSA).
 They include Social Security Disability Insurance (SSDI), or Supplemental Security Income (SSI).

 Though both programs are federally funded, New Hampshire’s Bureau of Disability Determination Services (DDS) determines state level eligibility for residents.
-The DDS is also responsible for administering payments.
+The DDS is also responsible for making payments.
 But how do you know if you qualify and how much assistance can you get?

 Eligibility for SSDI versus SSI in New Hampshire

 Social Security Disability Insurance (SSDI) supports disabled individuals who have a qualifying work history.
-When applying for SSDI, the SSA will look to see if you have enough work credits from prior employment.
+When applying for SSDI, the SSA will look to see if you have enough work credits from prior jobs.
 Typically, qualifying applicants need to have worked about one-fourth of their adult lives and five of the last 10 years.
-This program is specifically for adults aged 18-65 with long-term health issues that force them to stop working.
+This program is specifically for adults aged 18-66 with long-term health issues that force them to stop working.

 To meet the baseline requirements for consideration for SSDI benefits, you must: